DaniyalSarwari/git-commands/README.md

 - `git config --global user.name`              // display the setuped username
 - `git config --global user.email "[email]"`   //setup email
 - `git config --global user.email`             //display the setuped username

+## About conflict in git

+conflict happens when you try to merge two branches and changes occur at same file on the same line.
+To resolve conflict you must review it to keep both changes or changes of any specific branch, the easy way to the change through UI tool.